brevzin/cpp_proposals/2996_reflection/reflection.md

 ```
 :::

-## A Universal Print Function
+## A Universal Formatter

-This example is taken from Boost.Describe, translated to using `std::format` instead of iostreams:
+This example is taken from Boost.Describe:

 ::: bq
 ```cpp